COVID-19 Campus Update

 II.
 Standardized Assessments

 Standardized assessments are administered within each of the core nursing courses.
 The standardized assessment system used by The School of Nursing at Platt College is the Assessment Technology Institute, LLC (ATI).
 This comprehensive assessment and review program provides a way for students to prepare for the NCLEX-RN throughout their entire nursing education.
 Exams within the core nursing courses identified below are worth 50% of the course grade.
-ATI assessments in nursing core courses are integrated into the course grade at a weight of 20%.
+ATI assessments in nursing core courses are integrated into the course grade at a weight of 10% (effective for the winter quarter 2021).

 Critical Thinking Entrance Assessment – during new student orientation.
 An inability to achieve a Proficiency Level on this standardized assessment will not impact a student's ability to progress in the curriculum or graduate.